 Moving into a new home means new colors.
 Unless your furniture happens to go with the walls in your new home, you are going to want to paint and change things around.
 It’s always easiest to do this when you are new to the house and haven’t unpacked.
 Unfortunately, it’s not always possible.
 But it’s best if you can.

-If you are doing renovations before you move into your new place, this section is of huge importance.
+This section is very important if you are renovating before moving into your new place.
 Keep all of your contractor estimates, contracts, and budgets in this section.
-You will also want to have your contacts of all of your contractors.
+You will also want to have all your contractors’ contact information.

 Renovation timelines are key when you are moving.
 Make sure you have tased with your contractors and laid out everything that needs to happen and by when to keep the renovation on schedule.
 A renovation planner or remodeling planner is a good idea to have at this point if you are doing the Renos on your own.

 Moving isn’t exactly cheap, but it can be done.
-Still, it’s a really good idea to keep an eye on all of your moving costs and make sure you aren’t going crazy with everything. (hint: find free moving boxes as soon as possible).
+Still, keeping an eye on all your moving costs is a good idea and ensuring you aren’t going crazy with everything. (hint: find free moving boxes as soon as possible).

 Moving Contacts (costs and contract)

-Before you pick a mover, call several and compare costs.
-Get quotes from at least 3 or more places and enter your costs into this section with all of the estimates so you can easily compare costs and pick the right movers.
+Before you pick a mover, call several and compare costs of each moving truck.
+Then, get quotes from at least three or more places and enter your costs into this section with all of the estimates so you can easily compare costs and pick the right movers.

 Room by Room Inventory List

-When you finally pack everything up, you will want to keep track of everything.
+When you finally pack everything up, using box labels to organize, you will want to keep track of everything.
 Your role on moving day will be helping and directing traffic.
-Knowing what boxes go from room to room in the house and inspecting them for damage is going to be a big part of the day.
+Knowing what boxes go from room to room in the house and inspecting them for damage is a big part of the day and save precious time overall.

-This can include bridge financing, mortgage documents, bank contacts, and anything else you have relating to the selling of your existing home and buying your new one.
+This can include bridge financing, mortgage documents, bank contacts, and anything else you have relating to selling your existing home and buying your new one (2).

 Storage Rental Information